Online Applied Prevention Science Graduate Certificate

 Prevention science is a cost-effective way to address top public health problems by moderating or preventing problem behaviors before they occur.
 This includes preventative measures and planning for all types of personal and community issues such as reducing juvenile delinquency, reducing the rate of risky sexual behavior, reducing violent behavior in communities, reducing poor academic performance in schools and more.

 The role of prevention science is to aid professionals, including in psychology, counseling, social work, and healthcare to better provide services to children and families.
 Prevention science cuts across diverse settings such as schools, courts, community health centers and mental health agencies, primary care, child welfare, home visiting programs, foster care services and tribal behavioral health.
-Prevention science professionals and graduates of this certificate program are encouraged to become licensed professionals via the International Certification and Reciprocity Consortium (IC&RC).

 There is a growing need for a well-trained workforce that understands the challenges, opportunities, and the service approaches that can promote healthy development, including in the physical, social, emotional, interpersonal, and occupational domains.
 ASU’s Certificate in Applied Prevention Science is proud to address this need by training individuals as professional prevention specialists.